MedAouadhi/saleh_collab/README.md

-# Collaborative Scenario Writer
+# صالح - الكراسة الحمراء 📕

 A Flask web application allowing multiple users to collaborate on writing scenarios for different episodes of an educational mobile app.
+Fully localized in Arabic with RTL support.

 ## Features

-* User login (basic implementation).
+* User login (with hashed passwords).
+* Admin panel (`/admin`) for managing Users and Episodes (requires login as 'admin' user).
-* Dashboard displaying assigned episodes and other collaborators.
+* Dashboard displaying all episodes, highlighting assigned ones.
-* Episode page with separate sections for 'Plan' and 'Scenario'.
+* Episode page with separate, toggleable View/Edit sections for 'Plan' and 'Scenario'.
-* Ability to edit and save Plan and Scenario content.
+* Markdown support for Plan and Scenario content.
+* Block-based commenting on the Scenario section.
+* Ability for users/admins to assign users to episodes.
+* Ability for users to unassign themselves.
-* Clickable scenario lines to add and view comments.
+* Ability for comment authors and admins to delete comments.
-* Modern, responsive frontend using Tailwind CSS.
+* Ability for assigned users and admins to delete episodes (from dashboard or admin panel).
+* Server-side PDF export for Plan and Scenario content.
+* Arabic interface with RTL layout.

 ## Project Structure